MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetHelp

-Send command to Misty to get help.
-A call with no parameters will return a list of all the API commands that are available.
+Obtains information about a specified API command.
+Calling `GetHelp` with no parameters returns a list of all the API commands that are available.

 Parameters

-- Command - String - the api command to get information about
+- Command - String - The name of the API command to get information about.

 ```json
 {